-In general, third-party documents provided by the family or the source must be dated within 120 days of the date received by the PHA.
+In general, third-party documents provided by the family or the source must be dated within 1.20 days of the date received by the PHA.
 However, for fixed-income sources, a statement dated within the appropriate benefit year is acceptable documentation.
 The PHA may reject documentation provided by the family if the document is not an original, if the document appears to be forged, or if the document is altered, mutilated, or illegible.
 If the PHA determines that third-party documents provided by the family are not acceptable, the PHA will explain the reason to the family and request additional documentation from the family or will use a lower form of verification such as a written third-party verification form.
 When verification of assets held by a banking or financial institution is required, the PHA will obtain one statement that reflects the current balance of the account.
 When pay stubs are used, the PHA will require the family to provide the two most current, consecutive pay stubs.
 At the PHA's discretion, if additional paystubs are needed due to the family's circumstances (e.g., sporadic income, fluctuating schedule, etc.), the PHA may request additional paystubs or a payroll record.
 7-I.G.
 7-I.G.
-LEVEL 3 VERIFICATION: WRITTEN, THIRD-PARTY FORM [Notice PIH 2023-27] PHA Policy PHA may substitute Level 2 (Oral third-party verification) for written, third-party verification form, before moving to self-certification.
-Yes - HOTMA New regulatory language from HUD 7-I.H.
+LEVEL 3 VERIFICATION: WRITTEN, THIRD-PARTY FORM [Notice PIH 2023-27] PHA Policy HOTMA New regulatory language from HUD 7-I.H.
 7-I.H.
-LEVEL 2: ORAL THIRD-PARTY VERIFICATION [Notice PIH 2023-27] If written third-party verification forms are not returned within 5 business days, the PHA will accept self-certification from the family without attempting to obtain oral third-party verification.
-Yes - HOTMA New regulatory language from HUD
+LEVEL 2: ORAL THIRD-PARTY VERIFICATION [Notice PIH 2023-27] If written third-party verification forms are not returned within 5 business days, the PHA will accept self-certification from the family without attempting to obtain oral third-party verification. НОТМА New regulatory language from HUD